-Lead enrichment adds valuable information to your existing leads.
+Lead enrichment adds valuable information to your existing leads, but it is time consuming.
+Automated lead enrichment tools reduce time spend.

 By the way, we're Bardeen, we build a free AI Agent for doing repetitive tasks.